jitpack/jitpack.io/faq/_index.en.md

 **How can I get the latest snapshot of a repository?**

 In your build file set the version of your dependency to `anyBranch-SNAPSHOT`.
-This is usefull during development but we don't recommend to be used in production.
+This is useful during development but we don't recommend to be used in production.

 You can also customize how often you want Gradle to check for new snapshots - see [the documentation](https://docs.gradle.org/1.8-rc-1/userguide/dependency_management.html#sec:controlling_caching).